Step-by-step guide

 Go to the Log tab.
 This is where you plan and execute trades:

-• Pick your exchange — Hyperliquid, dYdX, Drift, or Bitget
+• Pick your exchange — Hyperliquid, gTrade, Bitget, or Bitunix

 • Select a trading pair (e.g. BTC-USD, ETH-USD)